-Having two teenagers, a preschooler and a baby, we have been on many many holidays and in that time I think I’ve got pretty good at how we spend our money.
+Having two teenagers, a 5 and 2 year old we have been on many many holidays and in that time I think I’ve got pretty good at how we spend our money.
 I don’t claim to be an expert but having been there and done it and seen what works and what doesn’t, I think I have a few good tips that may help 🙂 I know it sounds impossible that you could actually save money on holiday with children.
 I suppose it’s not really saving money, it’s more not spending a ridiculous amount while away which I know is very easy to do, especially with kids!

 So here goes….